 What the Conservatives have proposed for elderly care in England is complex.

 They are changing certain thresholds as well as what can be defined as assets and how long you wait before you have to pay your bill.

 But in the end it can be summed up quite easily - they want people to pay more towards the cost of their care, but are prepared to wait until you die before taking it from your estate.

-Yes, some elements of their plans sound generous and certainly some people will benefit, but large numbers won't.
+Yes, some elements of their plans sound generous and certainly some people will benefit, but large numbers won't, particularly those with dementia.

 Why?
 Because we are a nation of homeowners and these plans make sure that whatever sort of care you need, the value of your home can be taken into account.

 - How the care system works across the UK

 - 10 charts that show what’s gone wrong with social care

 Elderly care is not free